Hilliard Beginning Band Program!

 - TIME: 4-8PM

 - Fittings are scheduled 15 minutes apart, but your fitting may take longer than 15 minutes.
-The average band fittings takes 20-30 minutes.
+The average band fittings takes 20-30 minutes, but can take longer if your child wants to try several different instruments

-Click here to sign up for a STATION FITTING (link coming soon)
+Click STATION FITTING to sign up for a fitting time.

 In late February, the district will provide all families with a google form to complete for sixth grade registration.
 It will ask you about your child’s interest in all available elective options.